xupei0610/Backtracking-Search/ReadMe.md

    Originated!

   8. _**p2test 04.10.24 2015-11-09.log**_ is a testing log who recoded a 250-case test's results the author ran on the night of Nov.
 8th.

+    I will do some more tests later, and publish a bigger sample test log.

 # Algorithms
-In this program, a class who can support node consistency, arc consistency and party consistency is implement and named as PC.
+In this program, a class who can support node consistency, arc consistency and party consistency is implemented and named as PC.
 For the sake of compatibility, it supports an implement for arc_reduce or revise function in AC3 for dealing with binary constraints, which also is handleable via the function for multi-nary constraints.
-So, basically, it handles arc consistency via AC3 if you directly set binary constraints not multi-nary constraints for the variables, and handles multi-nary in the way a little like PC1 not the same.
+So, basically, it handles arc consistency via AC3 if you directly set binary constraints not multi-nary constraints for the related two variables, and handles multi-nary in the way like PC1 but not the same.

-In this program, 4 kinds of variable binding techniques and 2 kinds of inference employed by backtracking are implemented.
+In this program, 4 kinds of variable binding techniques and 2 kinds of inference employed by backtracking search are implemented.
 They are

     Variable Binding Techniques: Random (really random), MRV, Degree Heuristic, and MRV+Degree